utkarshshrivastawa/Building-Machine-Learning-Model-from-Scratch/README.md

 About SVM

 # svm_model
-This version explicitly states that the code in question is specifically for creating a logistic regression model for  library creation
+This version explicitly states that the code in question is specifically for creating a support Vector Machine model for  library creation

 # Chapter 4 : Implementing_the_Lasso_Regression_Model
 ## Lasso Regression Implementation: